jordantroberts/bank_tech_test/README.md

 ```

 ## Learnings
 Initially I considered using a gem for the table but I thought that might be more difficult to properly feature test, and I wondered if that were even specifically necessary.
+It turns out I was over thinking it and I didn't need a gem!